E-commerce Platform

 Competitive & Visual Analysis Takeouts

-Both analyses were reviewed and discussed between UX team members and project managers, from where we decided to take additional action and run the test focusing on time slots screens, and flow.
+Both analyses were reviewed and discussed between UX team members and project managers, and we decided to take additional action and run the test focusing on time slot screens and flow.

 The team was also following the user behavior via Microsoft Clarity to learn and understand the user behavior and compare it to the findings from tests, and qualitative and quantitative data.

-Also, the findings presented to our clients, section included all phases, from the homepage to notification about expired time slots.
+Also, the findings presented to our clients, section included all phases, from the homepage to notifications about expired time slots.

-*For this case study and the longevity of the analysis (Including more than 30 e-commerce websites grocery and other), I will focus on some popular retailers in the US and Europe.
+*For this case study and the longevity of the analysis (Including more than 30 e-commerce websites, grocers, and others), I will focus on some popular retailers in the US and Europe.

 Competitive Analysis - Time slot section (2021)